peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidLink.rst

     \end{bmatrix}

-For 2d problems, the constraint matrix is the following:
+For 2d problems, the constraint matrix is:

 .. math::